nunciadiaz/IG-reminder-project/IG Reminder Project.md

 Schedule tasks to ge run at certain intervals

 ## Todo
-* HTML File that has a list of <div> y cada <div> has a notification text and 3 buttons.
+* DONE: HTML File that has a list of <div> y cada <div> has a notification text and 3 buttons.